homingbot/homingbot/README.md

 # Homingbot - https://homingbot.io

 ### Overview
 Homingbot is a Fake SMTP Server &amp; Low-Maintenance Email Generator.
-It's content are set to automatically expire after a set duration.
+Its content are set to automatically expire after a set duration.
 It is divided into 2 parts:
 1. __Controller__ or 'API' handles all rest API calls.
 2. __Nest__ or 'SMTP Server' receives incoming mails.